apache/helix/src/site/markdown/recipes/lock_manager.md

 }
 ```

-At node start up, simply join the cluster and helix will invoke the appropriate call backs on Lock instance.
+At node start up, simply join the cluster and helix will invoke the appropriate callbacks on Lock instance.
 One can start any number of nodes and Helix detects that a new node has joined the cluster and re-distributes the locks automatically.

 ```
 public class LockProcess{